nasa/cumulus/docs/deployment/thin-egress-app.md

 ## Permissions boundaries

-When storing the secret in Secrets Manager, and when performing a Terraform deployment, you _must_ be run using `NGAPShNonProd` credentials.
+For NASA NGAP users, When storing the secret in Secrets Manager, and when performing a Terraform deployment, you _must_ be run using `NGAPShNonProd` credentials.

 ## Outputs